Home

 Figure 1: Interpolating the colors at the triangle vertices using P's barycentric coordinates to find the value of Cp.

 As discussed in the chapter on rasterization, colors or other attributes can be specified for the triangle vertices.
 These attributes can be interpolated across the surface of the triangle using barycentric coordinates to determine their values at any point within the triangle.
 In essence, vertex attributes must be interpolated across the surface of a triangle during rasterization.
-The process unfolds as follows:
+The process is as follows:

 Figure 2: In 3D space, point P is in the middle of the quad, though in the perspective view, this point doesn't appear to be in the middle of the geometry.
 On the green triangle's edge, point P is exactly midway between V1 and V2 in 3D space.
 However, in the bottom image, it's evident that P is closer to V1 than to V2.

-This technique, however, proves to be ineffective.
+However, both interpolating the color and the texture coordinates this way won't work.
 To understand why, let's examine what happens to a point located in the middle of a 3D quad.
-As depicted in the top view of Figure 2, we have a quad, and point P is clearly in the middle of that quad (P is located at the intersection of the quad's diagonals).
-However, when we view this quad from a random viewpoint, it is evident that, depending on the quad's orientation relative to the camera, P no longer appears to be at the center of the quad.
+As depicted in the top view of Figure 2, we have a quad, and point \(P\) is clearly in the middle of that quad (i.e., \(P\) is located at the intersection of the quad's diagonals).
+However, when we view this quad from a different viewpoint, it becomes evident that, depending on the quad's orientation relative to the camera, \(P\) no longer appears to be at the center of the quad.
 This discrepancy is due to perspective projection, which, as mentioned previously, preserves lines but does not preserve distances.
-However, it's important to remember that barycentric coordinates are computed in screen space.
-Suppose the quad consists of two triangles.
-In 3D space, P is equidistant from V1 and V2, giving it barycentric coordinates in 3D space of (0, 0.5, 0.5).
-Yet, in screen space, since P is closer to V1 than to V2, \(\lambda_1\) is greater than \(\lambda_2\) (with \(\lambda_0\) equal to 0).
-The issue arises because these are the coordinates used to interpolate the triangle's vertex attributes.
-If V1 is white and V2 is black, then the color at P should be 0.5.
-However, if \(\lambda_1\) is greater than \(\lambda_2\), we will get a value greater than 0.5, indicating a flaw in our interpolation technique.
-Assuming, as in Figure 1, that \(\lambda_1\) and \(\lambda_2\) are 0.666 and 0.334 respectively, interpolating the triangle's vertex colors yields:

 $$C_P = \lambda_0 \cdot C_0 + \lambda_1 \cdot C_1 + \lambda_2 \cdot C_2 = 0 \cdot C_0 + 0.666 \cdot 1 + 0.334 \cdot 0 = 0.666.$$